Hater-mater/WolfHUD/.github/README.md

 * AutoReload made by **me**

 Big credit goes to all of you!
-Without your awesome mods, I would have quitted this game a long time ago!
+Without your awesome mods, I would not even have started playing this game at all.
 **If I forgot to mention you, I'm really sorry.
 Please feel free to contact me, so I can credit you, for the awesome stuff you have made :)**